aamer2411/azure-databricks-pipeline-insurance-guidewireCDA-claims/Full_Project_Walkthrough.md

 | `STEP_SK_PRC` | String | `10120` |
 | `XCENTER` | String | `CC` |

-**Note:** In the practice project `JOB_CTRL_TBL` is pre-seeded with all 5 tables, so the INSERT path does not fire on normal runs.
+**Note:** In this project `JOB_CTRL_TBL` is pre-seeded with all 5 tables, so the INSERT path does not fire on normal runs.
 It is included to mirror production behaviour and handle fresh-DB or new-table scenarios.

 **Code:**
 ```sql